m-jahani/genome_scaffolding/README.md

 # Genome Scaffolding

-Repo for different tools for scaffolding genome assembly with HiC
+Different tools for scaffolding genome assembly with HiC